 The future of work is here, thanks to COVID, and a big part of that future is flexible work schedules.
 PwC’s U.S. Remote Work Survey reports that before COVID, 29% of U.S. financial services companies had at least 60% of their workforce working remotely one day a week, but with COVID, that number more than doubled.
-Flexible work schedules are important to and enjoyed by employees with nearly half of employees surveyed saying they want to continue working remote after COVID.
+Flexible work schedules are important to and enjoyed by employees with nearly half of employees surveyed saying they want to continue working remotely after COVID.
 Employees say their remote work arrangements have given them a positive view of their employers, increasing their trust and satisfaction with their organizations.

 Flexible schedules benefit employers in many ways.
 Jessica Howington, writing for Flexjobs.com, explains that offering flexible schedules helps employers stay competitive, keep employees happy, and be a company that people want to work for, enhancing reputation in the job market.

-A 2018 International Workplace Group study shows the result of flexible schedules on the applicant pool and the job market.
+Attracting Talent A 2018 International Workplace Group study shows the result of flexible schedules on the applicant pool and the job market.
 More than half of U.S. workers said they’d pass on jobs that don’t have flexible scheduling, and that having a choice of where to work means more than the type of company.
 This was before the worldwide pandemic sent many to work from home for the first time.
 Now, flexible scheduling helps employers attract and retain top talent.
 For small businesses, that means offering flexible schedules is an important and cost-effective way to attract and keep top talent.

-Studies show that flexible schedules improve workforce productivity.
+Improving Productivity Studies show that flexible schedules improve workforce productivity.
 Airtasker’s survey found that remote employees log less unproductive time, work almost 17 more days a year, and avoid work much less than when working in the office.
-Remote workers have much more leeway to improve their workday productivity than in the office, with things like listening to music, planning the workday, and exercising and getting fresh air.
+Remote workers have much more leeway to improve their workday productivity than in the office, with things like listening to music, planning the workday, and exercising, and getting fresh air.
 The International Workplace Group reports that 85 percent of businesses claim flexible schedules increase their business and 63 percent say flexible schedules create at least 21 percent productivity improvements.

-Not only does flexible scheduling reduce or eliminate the office commute for employees, it also saves employers money on overhead expenses, resulting in a lower carbon footprint.
+Building Sustainability Not only does flexible scheduling reduce or eliminate the office commute for employees, it also saves employers money on overhead expenses, resulting in a lower carbon footprint.
 Businesses spend less money on water and electricity when they have remote employees and need less office space.
 That’s good news for small businesses whose expenses can mean the difference just doing business or business profitability and success, especially regarding labor and overhead.
 Rachel Jay of Flexjobs reports that remote work supports the UN’s Sustainable Development Goals in many areas, including ending poverty, ensuring health and well-being for all, promoting sustainable economic growth and full and productive employment, and ensuring sustainable consumption.